 Calls for Papers

-posting a Call for Papers, performances, lightning presentations and miscellany during the summer.
+posting calls for papers, proposed performances, lightning presentations and miscellany a few months in advance.

 Join our mailing list by sending an email to pascinitiative@gmail.com, with the subject: mailing list.